-Lydia Grinnell Brown (1895-1945) was the first African American graduate of Simmons College in Boston.
+Lydia Grinnell Brown (1892-1945) was the first African American graduate of Simmons College in Boston.
 Although there is little direct information about her personal experience while attending Simmons, Lydia excelled there.
-She graduated in 1914 with a bachelor’s degree in Secretarial Studies.
-After graduation, Lydia worked for the Homestead Commission at the State House in Boston.
-She eventually became a translator during World War I for one of the war emergency boards in Washington, D.C., where she also worked as a public high school teacher.
-By about 1921, Lydia became a delegate and a translator of French, German and Spanish for the Pan-African Congress in Paris, London and Brussels.
-The Pan-African Congress discussed issues facing Africa as a result European colonization and was committed to ending colonial rule and racial discrimination.
+She graduated in 1915 with a bachelor’s degree in Secretarial Studies.
+While at Simmons, Lydia worked for the Homestead Commission at the State House in Boston.
+She eventually became a translator during World War I for one of the war emergency boards in Washington, D.C., and after the war she worked as a public high school teacher.
+Lydia was also a translator of French, German and Spanish for the Pan-African Congress in Paris, London and Brussels.
+In 1921, Lydia represented America as a delegate to the Second Pan African Congress in Paris along with W. E. B. Dubois and others.
+The Pan-African Congress discussed issues facing Africa as a result of European colonization and was committed to ending colonial rule and racial discrimination.

 Born in Providence, Rhode Island to Lavinia Clark Brown, a skilled seamstress, and Dallas Brown Sr., a butler and caretaker, her family moved to New Bedford early enough for Lydia to attend New Bedford Public Schools.
 For many years, the family resided at 184 Rockland Street.
-Lydia’s father was employed as a butler for Frederick Grinnell at 379 County Street.
-Her brother Dallas Brown Jr. graduated from Massachusetts Institute of Technology (MIT) and served as an engineer during World War I.
+Lydia’s father was employed as a butler for well-known inventor Frederick Grinnell at 379 County Street.
+Lydia was named after Lydia Grinnell Knowles, Frederick’s daughter.
+Lydia’s brother Dallas Brown Jr. graduated from Massachusetts Institute of Technology (MIT) and served as an engineer during World War I.

-Through letters from her brother Dallas Jr., Lydia was reminded of civil rights and employment issues, but she pressed on to build a life of financial independence from meaningful work.
+Through letters from her brother Dallas Jr. (also archived with the Brown Family Papers), Lydia was reminded of civil rights and employment issues, but she pressed on to build a life, from her meaningful work, of financial independence.

 Lydia died in New York City on June 19, 1945.
-She is buried in New Bedford’s Oak Grove Cemetery.
+She is buried at New Bedford’s Rural Cemetery in the Brown family plot.